hpe-storage/scod/docs/ezmeral_container_platform/install.md

 ```

 !!! caution
     In theory you may use any `Namespace` name desired.
-This might change in a future release and it's encouraged to use "hpe-storage" for compatability with upcoming releases of HPE Ezmeral Container Platform.
+This might change in a future release and it's encouraged to use "hpe-storage" for compatibility with upcoming releases of HPE Ezmeral Container Platform.

 By not performing this configuration change, the following events will be seen on the CSI controller `ReplicaSet` or CSI node `DaemonSet` trying to schedule `Pods`.